lossinimagesvaran-code/resume-ai-optimizer/README.md

 ## 🎯 **Project Status: Production Ready**

-**Built with ❤️ using Django and cutting-edge AI technology to revolutionize job search preparation and help career seekers succeed in today's competitive market.**
+**Built using Django and cutting-edge AI technology to revolutionize job search preparation and help career seekers succeed in today's competitive market.**

-**⭐ Star this repository if it helped you land your dream job!**